abondar24/CrackingInterview/README.md

 - printTokens - print tokens from string (token is a sequence of chars not containing spaces and following chars: !,._'@)
 - validUsername - given a string verify if it is a valid username.
 Valid username must have length between 7 and 30, should contain alpanumeric characters and underscores(_).
 First character must be alphabetical character
+- staircase - print staircase of # symbols, if no # then print space.
+- timeFormatter - convert time of format 07:05:45pm to 19:05:45

 ## Ints